transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 3. **Verify the resolution.** You can now verify the changes by performing the following steps:

-    3.1.
-Run `kubectl get ingress --all-namespaces` command to check if ingress gets an IP address for each entry listed.
+    - Run `kubectl get ingress --all-namespaces` command to check if ingress gets an IP address for each listed entry.

-    3.2.
-Run `curl -kv https://<component-proxy-url>/settings` for testing the connectivity to ensure the component-proxy-url matches the corresponding "Hosts" entry in the `kubectl get ingress --all-namespaces` command.
+   - Run `curl -kv https://<component-proxy-url>/settings` for testing the connectivity to ensure the component-proxy-url matches the corresponding "Hosts" entry in the `kubectl get ingress --all-namespaces` command.

 ## Why are my console actions failing in my Chrome browser Version 77.0.3865.90 (Official Build) (64-bit)?